code-423n4/2023-03-neotokyo/README.md

 1. Install dependencies using `npm install`.
 2. Run the test cases using `npx hardhat test`.
 3. The Hardhat gas reporter is configured in `hardhat.config.js` and should provide automatic gas reporting for the relevant contracts used in testing.

+## Scripts

+In the [scripts](https://github.com/code-423n4/2023-03-neotokyo/tree/main/scripts) folder, you will find a `determine-citizen-yields.js` file along with an `output.txt` file that it generated.
+You should not need this information for testing, but it is included here to illustrate the method of deducing a Neo Tokyo S1 Citizen's component Identity "Credit Yield" trait as provided to the staker via `NeoTokyoStaker.configureIdentityCreditPoints`.